pseudopulse/ChaoticSkills/README.md

 Constructor Pylon (Special) - Place a stationary device that produces clones of it's targets periodically.
 Clones inherit your items.

 ## Mercenary
+Phantom Strike (Primary) - Unleash a flurry of 3 phantom mercenaries that each slash for 200% damage.

 Fluoresence (Secondary) - Agile.
 Tether enemies, dragging them towards you and repeatedly strike them for 15% damage.
 50% slow on self when active.

 Momentum Capacitors (Passive) - Killing airborne enemies grants a stacking 10% boost to damage.
 All stacks reset upon touching the ground.